ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>
 <h3>1.
-Docker Containers vs. Virtual Machines: Understanding the Key Differences - <a href="https://medium.com/@abdelrhmannasser/docker-containers-vs-virtual-machines-understanding-the-key-differences-f199758a5c6c" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Only 5 Tools You Need as a DevSecOps Engineer - <a href="https://medium.com/@hxhronies/the-only-5-tools-you-need-as-a-devsecops-engineer-ec72994eb1c4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdelrahman Nasser`**
+✍️ **posted by `Ronie Horca`**

-<blockquote>In the world of software development, you’ve probably heard about Docker containers and Virtual Machines (VMs).
-They both help create…</blockquote>
+<blockquote>Tools discussed are the only specific tools required to be installed on your workstation, to function effectively as a DevSecOps Engineer</blockquote>

 <h3>2.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>